 XVIII.
 MANDATORY FINDINGS OF SIGNIFICANCE.
-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact -- -------------------------------------- -- ------------------------------------ -------------- -- a) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? population to drop below self-sustaining lever the number or restrict the range of a rare of examples of the major periods of California issues that are individually limited, but cume nvironmental effects which will cause sub indirectly.
-DETERMINATION: On the basis of this initial eval I find that the proposed project COULD NOT INDECLARATION will be prepared. r endangered pla history or prehis ulatively impactf stantial adverse uation: ant or animal, nor estory.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact -- -------------------------------------- -- ------------------------------------ -------------- -- a) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? the number or restrict the range of a rare of examples of the major periods of California issues that are individually limited, but cum environmental effects which will cause substindirectly.
+DETERMINATION: On the basis of this initial evaluation of the proposed project COULD NOT have been proposed projec history or prehisulatively impactf stantial adverse uation: story.
 The propose ul.
-The proposed seffects on human leftects on the env eliminate import d subdivision d subdivision will r beings, either d ant oes not any not have irectly or a NEGATIVE ☐ I find that although the proposed project could significant effect in this case because revisions ir proponent.
-A MITIGATED NEGATIVE DECLARAT n the project hav ve been made by ☐ I find that the proposed project MAY have a signment of the IMPACT REPORT is required. gnificant effect o n the environment , and an ENVIF RONMENTAL ☐ I find that the proposed project MAY have a mitigated" impact on the environment, but at lea document pursuant to applicable legal standards, the earlier analysis as described on attached shee must analyze only the effects that remain to be add st one effect 1) and 2) has been ts.
-An ENVIRON has been adequal addressed by mit ately analyzed tigation measu in an earlier res based on ☐ I find that although the proposed project coupotentially significant effects (a) have been analyzersuant to applicable standards, and (b) have NEGATIVE DECLARATION, including revisions of project, nothing further is required. ed adequately in been avoided an earlier EIR or or mitigated purs NEGATIVE DE uant to that e CLARATION arlier EIR or DATE SAM VANI DEWATER
+The proposed s effects on human l d subdivision d subdivision will r beings, either d oes not any not have irectly or ☐ I find that although the proposed project could significant effect in this case because revisions in proponent.
+A MITIGATED NEGATIVE DECLARATION. n the project hav ON will be prepa ve been made by ared. or agreed to b y the project ☐ I find that the proposed project MAY have a signMPACT REPORT is required. gnificant effect o n the environment , and an ENVIF RONMENTAL ☐ I find that the proposed project MAY have a "mitigated" impact on the environment, but at least document pursuant to applicable legal standards, at the earlier analysis as described on attached sheet must analyze only the effects that remain to be add st one effect 1) and 2) has been ts.
+An ENVIRON has been adequal addressed by mit ately analyzed tigation measu in an earlier res based on ☐ I find that although the proposed project coupotentially significant effects (a) have been analyze pursuant to applicable standards, and (b) have NEGATIVE DECLARATION, including revisions of project, nothing further is required. ed adequately in been avoided an earlier EIR or or mitigated purs NEGATIVE DE uant to that ear CLARATION arlier EIR or DATE SAM VANI DEWATER

-Resolution Number ------------ --------
+Resolution Number ------------------- --

-County of Mendocino Ukiah, California July 6, 2017
+County of Mendocino Ukiah, California September 7, 2017

-MS\2017-0001 - TIMOTHY & CANDY SLOTTE
+MS_2017-0001 - TIMOTHY & CANDY SLOTTE